nguyenquanicd/UvmEnvUartApb/README.md

 Step 2: ./uvm_comp/uMacro.sv - Create a macro which uses the object of a common class in "Step 1" to read/write regsiters of UART

-Step 3: ./uvm_comp/cVSequence.sv - Call expected macros in "Step 2" to read/write regsiters of UART
+Step 3: ./pat/<your testcase name>/cVSequence.sv - Call expected macros in "Step 2" to read/write regsiters of UART

-NOTE: You cannot use Macro but it help group a function and reduce code lines in cVSequence.sv
+Note 1: You cannot use Macro but it help group a function and reduce code lines in cVSequence.sv

+Note 2: One directory = one testcase

+Note 3: Test case directory only contains cVSequence.sv which is your test pattern.

 //Test Github Desktop